 Remembering LTJG David Christian and the Crew of VR703 Remembering The Men From VAW-13

-Remembering David Christian and the men from VAW-13 who were lost trying to rescue him.
+Remembering David Christian and the men lost attempting his rescue.

 Overview.

 On June 2, 1965, LTJG David Marion Christian was shot down while conducting a ground strike during Operation Rolling Thunder.
-His squadmate, LT John Bryan McKamey, and the four-man crew from VAW-13 assisting his SAR mission were also shot down while supporting his rescue.
-By the end of that day three airplanes were down, six airmen lost.
-It was one of the most significant losses to the Midway to date.
+His squad mate LT John Bryan McKamey and the four-man crew from VAW-13 assisting Christian's rescue mission were also shot down.
+By the end of the day three airplanes were down, six airmen lost.
+It was one of the most significant losses the U.S.S.
+Midway had ever suffered.

 Their names are still on the mission board.

-The USS Midway Museum has kept their names on the launch status board in the Primary Flight Control Center.
+The U.S.S.
+Midway has kept their names on the launch status board in the Primary Flight Control Center.
+Over 5 million visitors pass through each year, most never knowing the story enshrined there.

 Their Names on the USS Midway Musuem Pri Fly Board

-The photo on the left was provided by the researchers at the USS Midway Museum.
+Photo provided by the researchers at the U.S.S.
+Midway Museum.

 Timeline of June 2, 1965.

-Officer In Charge of SAR MissionChristian’s strike team left the USS Midway early in the morning.
+Officer In Charge of SAR MissionChristian’s strike team left the U.S.S.
+Midway early in the morning.
 They rendezvoused with a Douglas A-3 Skywarrior for refueling; then flew to their mission target in the Thanh Hóa Province.
-Christian was hit by ground fire about five miles from the coastline while returning to the Midway.
-He radioed his wingman that he had been hit and his engine was out.
-He stayed in his plane and coasted about 2 more miles trying to get to the water as he was trained to do.
-His wingman reported his location and saw him eject about 150 to 90 meters from the ground.
+Christian was hit by ground fire about five miles from the coastline.
+He radioed his wingman (CDR John Dewenter) that his main fuel line had been struck and his engine was out.
+He stayed in his plane and coasted two more miles trying to get to the water.
+His Commander reported his location near the coastline, saw him eject about 100 meters from the ground and then lost sight of him.
 The crew flying VR703, an EA-1F Skyraider from Midway’s Carrier Airborne Early Warning Squadron VAW-13, picked up an emergency beacon and got a bearing on that location.
 Back on the Midway another EA-1F Skyraider had been readied to supply support but experienced an electronic failure, so VR703 was diverted to that location to provide close-in support so a SAR helicopter could attempt a rescue.
 While on site, VR703 took ground fire and crashed.
 Other SAR pilots witness VR703's crash and determined it was not survivable.
+One crewmember from VR703 attempted to bailed out but his parachute did not open.
+Intelligence reported his body washed ashore a week later.
 According to the Joint Task Force Full Account Report the final coordinates of VR703 were within 100 yards of Christian's last known location.
 The coordinates show a Sầm Sơn beach with a small inlet area.
 Christian's location was on the beach on the west side of the inlet.
 VR703 crashed into the water inlet just yards to the east of his location.

-Christian's final report concluded he didn't survive ejection from his stricken aircraft, however a 12/27/2023 account by the officer in charge of VR703, says Christian had been spotted and was awaiting rescue.
+Christian's Joint Task Force Final Accounting report concluded Christian didn't survive ejection from his stricken aircraft, however a 12/27/2023 account by the officer in charge of VR703, says Christian had been spotted and was awaiting rescue.

 Officer In Charge of SAR Mission"I was the O-in-C of the Detachment aboard the Midway.